 Delray Beach has some fantastic amenities that’ll help you enjoy your day on the sand.
 With a lifeguard on duty, you can tuck into your book without worry.
 The showers will help everyone dust off before turning on the BBQ grills and sitting down at the picnic tables for food & drinks.

 Behind the beach itself lies the Pineapple Grove Arts District, one of the coolest places to see in Delray Beach.
-Here you’ll find an eclectic mix of boutique stores, murals, and sculptures along Artists Alley.
-Head to Pineapple Grove for some fun non-beach activities and family-friendly dining.
+At this popular local destination, you’ll find an eclectic mix of boutique stores, murals, and sculptures along Artists Alley.
+Head to Pineapple Grove for some fun non-beach activities and family-friendly restaurants and dining options.

 Juno Beach Park

 On the northern end of Palm Beach is the dog-friendly Juno Beach, one of the top coastal spots to watch the sunset.
-If your dog is joining you on your adventures, head to this stretch of gorgeous sand with an impressive spread of activities to do.
+If your dog is joining you on your adventures, head to this stretch of gorgeous sand with an impressive spread of activities.

 The laid-back Juno Beach Park spans for miles, providing plenty of room for your furry friend to run amok—whether on the grass, on the sand, or in the water.
 The beach also offers an abundance of free parking.

 As you walk along Juno Beach enjoying the cool Atlantic breeze, you’ll notice the colorful seashells dotting the shoreline.
 After collecting some snail shells, continue toward the 990-foot fishing pier.
 Stop here for some fishing into the deep waters.
 You can also hire tackle, poles, and bait.
-Top off your fishing adventure with a memorable sunset.
+Top off your fun fishing adventure with memorable sunset views with the waves lapping the shore.

 For all the amazing natural beaches near West Palm Beach, one of the best local beaches is actually found on a man-made island.
 Peanut Island is a constructed island in Lake Worth Lagoon.
 But with pristine white-sand beaches and stunning turquoise water, its beach is equal to any on this list.

-The shallow water of Peanut Island makes it popular among local boaters who beach their boats on the powder-like beach.
+The shallow water of Peanut Island Park makes it popular among local boaters who park their boats on the powder-like sandy beach.
 From there, boaters and beach-goers alike have a ton of choices for spending their day.
-The crystal clear water is great for swimming, while the calm lagoon opens up a wide array of opportunities for water sports.
+The crystal clear water is great for swimming and snorkeling, while the calm lagoon opens up a wide array of opportunities for water sports like kayaking, jet skiing, boating, and sailing.

-Snorkel or paddleboard around the lake keeping an eye out for manta rays and manatees.
-You’ll also see others enjoying fishing or water skiing.
-Another popular activity is on land, where you can visit a nuclear fall-out shelter designed for the late John F. Kennedy.
+Snorkel, kayak, or paddleboard around the lake, keeping an eye out for manta rays and manatees.
+You’ll also see others enjoying fishing, jet skiing, or water skiing.
+Another popular activity is on land, where history buffs can visit a nuclear fall-out shelter and bunker designed for the late John F. Kennedy during the Cold War.

-A perfect spot for fitness buffs, lovers of live music, and one of the more spectacular West Palm Beach beaches, Carlin Park, has it all.
+A perfect destination for fitness buffs and lovers of live music, and one of the more spectacular West Palm Beach beaches, Carlin Park, has it all.
 Located in nearby Jupiter, FL, Carlin Park has a variety of facilities for those looking to stay active.

 Carlin Park is home to tennis courts and bocce ball areas.
 You’ll also discover hiking and bike trails featuring a series of immersive training stations.